SVijayB/Steam_WebScraper/README.md

 ## Motivation

 This application was built to monitor Steam market value changes of all `CSGO` Items.
-It was an attempt at learning the basics `Web Scraping`
+It was an attempt at learning the basics of `Web Scraping`

-It helps in obtaining the item at a lower price than normal. i.e., It notifies the user when the product value decreases below the desired price.
-Hence saving money and a time that goes wasted on waiting for the prices to fall.
+It helps in obtaining an item at a lower price than normal. i.e., It notifies the user when the product value decreases below the desired price.
+Hence saving money and time that goes wasted on waiting for the prices to fall.

 ## Usage